tvanantwerp/github-for-non-programmers/CONTRIBUTING.md

 ## I want to add a section.

 Fork this repository, add your section, and submit a pull request.
 If it enhances the guide, I'll merge it in.

+## This guide stinks.
+You stink.
+You're a stinky poo-poo head.

+Well, that's just, like, your opinion, man.